Toscotec: History

 Today, Toscotec operates with a group of companies, Toscotec Tech, which comprises the parent company and its affiliates Milltech and S.to.ri.

 Corporate Structure

-Toscotec is headed by Chairman Giovan Battista Mennucci and CEO Alessandro Mennucci.
-Members of the Mennucci family also sit on the Board of Directors.
+Toscotec is headed by CEO Alessandro Mennucci and it's part of Voith Company since 2019.

 Internally, the company has two divisions.
 The Tissue Division, which designs and engineers tissue machinery, plants and turnkey projects.
 The Paper & Board Division does turnkey project and refits existing paper production equipment.